 Figure M4 shows the maximum supportable Municipal Facilities Impact Fee.
-Impact fees for Municipal Facilities are based on persons per housing unit for residential development and employees per 1,000 square feet for nonresidential development.
+Impact fees for Municipal Facilities are based on persons per housing unit for residential development and employees per development unit for nonresidential development.
 For residential development, the total cost per person is multiplied by the persons per housing unit to calculate the proposed fee.
-For nonresidential development, the total cost per job is multiplied by the jobs per 1,000 square feet to calculate the proposed fee.
+For nonresidential development, the total cost per job is multiplied by the jobs per development unit to calculate the proposed fee.
 The fees represent the highest amount supportable for each type of development, which represents new growth's fair share of the cost for capital facilities.
 The City may adopt fees that are less than the amounts shown.
 However, a reduction in impact fee revenue will necessitate an increase in other revenues, a decrease in planned capital expenditures, and/or a decrease in levels of service.